-Sew microwaveable heat packs from colorful fabric.
-What a cute and cozy gift!
+Sew microwaveable heat packs from colorful fabric for cute and cozy gifts.
+This project is a super simple way to give affordable presents.

 As you may know, we’re total wimps here in Southern California.
 Some of you are weathering extremely cold temps where you live and I’m wearing fingerless gloves as I type.
 I am cold all the time.

-I have no idea how I survived five years in Kansas City, but I’ve gotten soft.
+I have no idea how I survived five years in Kansas City, but I’ve gotten soft in the nine years since we moved back to California.
+(Psst, no one in California actually says “Cali,” so please don’t.)

 In my defense, our home stays quite cool all year long.
 We don’t have an air conditioner and only really want one a few days out of the year.
 It’s not that it doesn’t get hot here, but our house stays quite chill.